Every Fire That Kills Was Preventable--Fire Safety Campaign

 — Adv.
 Amarjeet Singh

 This is why PRAN Foundation is launching #AshesOfNeglect — a national citizen campaign for fire safety accountability.
-We are not starting with litigation.
-We are starting with awareness, documentation, and a coalition of organisations and citizens who believe that preventable fire tragedies must stop.
+We are building a coalition of organisations and citizens who believe that preventable fire tragedies must stop — and that the tools to stop them already exist, waiting to be used.

 🔥 The recurring anatomy of fire disasters

 Whether it is a market in Rohtak, a coaching centre in Lucknow, a hotel in New Delhi, a hospital in Odisha, or a factory in Tamil Nadu — the post-fire investigation tells the same story every time.
 Blocked emergency exits.
 No functioning fire extinguishers.
-Expired or missing Fire No Objection Certificates.
+Expired or missing Fire NOC certificates.
 Electrical wiring that had never been inspected.
 Buildings operating commercially under a residential sanction.
-These are not coincidences.
-They are systemic failures repeated across buildings, cities, and states.

 🏠 Who pays the price